IslamNwishy/django-vite-inertia-startproject/README.md

 - Create a virtual environment and activate it
 - Install requirements `pip install -r requirements_dev.txt`
 - Run `python .\startproject <project name>` with the name of the project you want to initialize
-- run `docker compose up` and navigate to `localhost:8000` to see the welcome page
+- run `docker compose up`
-  - hint if you get an error telling you `docker-entrypoint.sh file or directory does not exist` go to the `docker-entrypoint.sh` file with vscode and make sure the end of line sequence is `LF` and not `CRLF`
 - in a different terminal tab run `npm i` followed by `npm run dev`
+- navigate to `localhost:8000` to see the welcome page
 - Delete the startproject directory after the project is initialized

 ## Get Started